What is Obstructive Sleep Apnea?

 The Doctors at Colorado ENT are experts in diagnosing and treating snoring and sleep apnea.
 A variety of options are available for the treatment of snoring and sleep apnea that are both surgical and non-surgical.

 Continuous positive airway pressure or CPAP machines are the most common treatment.
-This includes wearing a mask over nose during sleep.
+This includes wearing a mask over the nose during sleep.
 The mask blows air into your throat.
 The increased airway pressure keeps the throat open.
 Weight loss is also a non-surgical option.

 When patients have difficulty with other treatments, surgical procedures might be an alternative solution.